Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Enhancement Solutions

-Aggressive frequency reuse results in high probability of CCI.
-The family of advanced security-oriented antennas \cite{MultAntennaJSAC} strikes a trade-off between the maximization of the signal power at the desired receiver and the minimization of the interference leaked to non-intended receivers.
-For this reason, sophisticated TPC techniques relying on advanced security-oriented antennas are required for mitigating the interference in order to facilitate adaptive coverage provision and dynamic traffic optimization \cite{HTSsatellite}.
-The authors of \cite{XiqiGao} focused their attention on massive Multiple Input Multiple Output (MIMO) transmission for LEO SCSs by relying on sophisticated Doppler and delay compensations at the terminal.
-In this way, the maximization of both the Average Signal to Leakage Plus Noise Ratio (ASLNR) and of the Average Signal to Interference Plus Noise Ratio (ASINR) was achieved.

-The authors of \cite{IoTNOMA} conceived a NOMA-based multi-beam LEO satellite-based IoT solution for mitigating the MAI of traditional orthogonal multiple access schemes.
-A robust BF design was formulated for minimizing the total transmit power of both non-critical and critical IoT applications.

-The advanced security-oriented antennas also allow the beam pattern to be adjusted in response to time-variant jamming conditions.
-Explicitly, the beam pattern can be adjusted in azimuth to minimize the interference impinging from the left or right of an antenna or in elevation \cite{Antennas, Antennasspacetime, AntennasspacetimeTSP}.
-However, angular-domain anti-jamming schemes fail to suppress the jamming, when the legitimate user and the jamming are aligned in the same direction.
-The combination of temporal domain, transform domain, and spatial domain suppression \cite{LMSNarrow, FFTNarrow} represents a low-complexity solution in the case when the legitimate user and interference are aligned in the same direction.
-If there is still some residual interference in the signal after spatial domain jamming suppression, either temporal domain or transform domain adaptive filtering can be employed for further reducing the interference.
-The salient research advances in the field of advanced security-oriented antennas are summarized in Table \uppercase\expandafter{\romannumeral5}.
+\textbf{Jamming Mitigation:} The advanced security-oriented antennas also allow the beam pattern to be adjusted in response to power-based jamming conditions.
+Explicitly, the beam pattern can be adjusted in azimuth to minimize the jamming impinging from the left or right of an antenna or in elevation \cite{Antennas, Antennasspacetime, AntennasspacetimeTSP}.